rledford/wiser-connector/README.md

 connector.start({
   hostname: '127.0.0.1',
   tagSampleRate: 500, // tag data will be checked every 0.5 seconds
+  zoneSampleRate: 30000, // zone data will be checked every 30 seconds
   tagHeartbeat: 1000, // tag updates are reported at most once per second
   port: 3101
 });